Eduardclt01/o9/README.md

 # IMPORTANT

 There is a CORS issue when trying to call the endpoint from local.
 This should be fixed on the backend.
-In the meantime I used this extension to load the data [allow-cors-access-control](https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf).
+In the meantime I used this browser extension to load the data [allow-cors-access-control](https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf).

+This app is deployed on [here](https://o9-nine.vercel.app/) (browser extension mentioned above is needed, due to cors issue)

 ## Next steps (further development)